Types Of Crops In Agriculture: Why And How To Classify

 Crop Rotation Control

 Specific plant sequences are known to increase yield.
-Many types of crops tend to grow faster after legumes, for example, because legumes act as nitrogen fertilizer by converting atmospheric nitrogen to a plant-available form and releasing it into the ground.
+Many types of crops tend to develop faster after growing chickpeas, soybeans, and beans, for example, because legumes act as nitrogen fertilizer by converting atmospheric nitrogen to a plant-available form and releasing it into the ground.
 These observations resulted in the development of several alternative cropping systems, including monoculture, crop rotation, and intercropping.

 Any major player in the agricultural sector (whether a farming cooperative, an agro-consultant, or a bank that provides agro loans) can keep records of crop rotation and analyze its productivity on the EOSDA Crop Monitoring platform.
 The field activity log makes it simple to plan your cropping activities, collect and organize data on the types of plants grown in previous seasons, sowing and harvesting dates, and more.
 You can also create a productivity map for a specific field over several years.
 Low productivity may indicate an incorrect crop sequence, which you should reconsider.